FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 >>>>>>> 84a1592 (Bulking out README.md with more information)
 ```

-Here we can see its the second line that we added to `README.md` under `branch2` that read
+Here we can see it's the second line that we added to `README.md` under `branch2` that read
 `Lets add another commit to make things messier` that is causing the problem.
-Its not in the `main` branch on which we
+It's not in the `main` branch on which we
 are rebasing so Git doesn't know whether it should be and we have to manually resolve this.
 Edit the file so that it
 looks like the following.